Addressing Methodological Sensitivity in MCDM with a Systematic Pipeline Approach to Data Transformation Sensitivity Analysis: Case Study: Cryptocurrency Evaluation

-To demonstrate the practical application of our framework, we present a scaling and aggregation function sensitivity analysis using the cryptocurrency evaluation dataset from \citet{van2021evaluation}, which measures nine cryptocurrencies (ADA, BNB, BTC, DOGE, ETH, LINK, LTC, XLM, XRP) across multiple criteria including market capitalization, volatility, and trading volume.
-The experiment consists of loading this dataset and creating a combinatorial pipeline that includes a preprocessing inverter for minimization criteria (\texttt{InvertMinimize()}), three scaling options (\texttt{SumScaler}, \texttt{VectorScaler}, and \texttt{MinMaxScaler} applied to the data matrix), and two aggregation methods (\texttt{WeightedSum}\-\texttt{Model()} and \texttt{TOPSIS()}), automatically generating \textit{six} different methodological scenarios (3 scalers × 2 aggregation methods) that evaluate each combination and visualize the resulting ranking distributions.
-This algorithmic idea can be appreciated in more detail in Figure~\ref{fig:pipeline}, its Python code implementation in Figure~\ref{code:comb}.
-The output of the code can be found in Figure~\ref{fig:code_plot} where The left plot displays the resulting box plot of ranking distributions, while the right plot shows the correlation matrix between multi-criteria decision-making methods (Abbreviations: Sum = SumScaler, Vec = VectorScaler, MM = MinMaxScaler, WSM = WeightedSumModel.
-All methods use InvertMinimize transformation).
+The experiment consists of loading this dataset and creating a combinatorial pipeline that includes \revone{an \textbf{inversion procedure} for minimization criteria (\texttt{InvertMinimize})}, three scaling options (\texttt{SumScaler}, \texttt{VectorScaler}, and \texttt{MinMaxScaler} applied to the data matrix), and two aggregation methods (\texttt{Weig-\allowbreak htedSumModel} and \texttt{TOPSIS}), automatically generating \textit{six} different methodological scenarios (3 scalers $\times$ 2 aggregation methods) that evaluate each combination and visualize the resulting ranking distributions. \revone{The \texttt{InvertMinimize} transformer converts minimization criteria to maximization by computing the reciprocal of each value ($c' = 1/c$), which do not preserve proportionality for strictly positive values.
+Analysts should be aware that this transformation may not preserve scale characteristics when criteria include zero or negative values (for more details on this transformation, refer to the \texttt{scikit-criteria} documentation \footnote{\url{https://scikit-criteria.quatrope.org/en/latest/api/preprocessing/invert_objectives.html}}).} This algorithmic idea can be appreciated in more detail in \autoref{fig:pipeline}, its Python code implementation in \autoref{code:comb}.

-From the box plot analysis, several key insights can be observed.
-BNB and BTC consistently achieve superior positions across all methodological combinations, indicating that these alternatives are robust options regardless of the decision approach used.
-Conversely, the rankings of DOGE and XRP remain consistently low across all methods, indicating poor performance under the evaluated criteria.
-Additionally, mid-ranking alternatives such as ETH and ADA show moderate variations, revealing where methodological sensitivity is highest.